 “Like female infertility, male infertility rates increase with age,” says Dr. Thomas Price, an infertility specialist at Duke Fertility Center.
 “After the age of 40, a man is likely to start experiencing decreases in semen volume and motility.”

-Data shows that approximately 30 percent of infertility happens after the first child.
-This means even if a couple already has a child or children, they can experience difficulty in getting pregnant later.
+Even if a couple already has a child or children, they can experience difficulty in getting pregnant later.
+This is called secondary infertility.

 “My husband and I easily had our first child, with no problems at all,” says Medeiros, who had her first daughter at age 27.
 “We felt that whenever we wanted to start to try for a second child, it would be very easy.”

-When Medeiros wanted to expand her family two years later, she found they had difficulty getting pregnant.
-After five years of trying, she eventually turned to in vitro fertilization and gave birth to their second daughter.
+When Medeiros wanted to expand her family 2 years later, she found they had difficulty getting pregnant.
+After 5 years of trying, she eventually turned to in vitro fertilization (IVF) and gave birth to their second daughter.
 A year later, an unplanned pregnancy followed, bringing a third child to the family.

 In reality, one of the largest factors of fertility for men and women comes down to health.

-“If we try to live a healthy lifestyle, it will really help address infertility issues,” Diana Ramos, OB-GYN, co-chair of the National Preconception Health and Health Care Initiative, tells Healthline.
+“If we try to live a healthy lifestyle, it will really help address infertility issues,” Dr. Diana Ramos, an OB-GYN in California, tells Healthline.
 “You have to know your body, listen to your body, and try to live healthy before you even start thinking about having a baby.”

-- refrain from drugs and high alcohol use
+- Refrain from drugs and excessive alcohol use.

 Family planning around infertility comes down to personal choices that vary among couples.
 Every path looks different, and each individual choice is valid.

-“Given I was thinking I was never going to have a baby, I was trying to find a new purpose in life,” says JF Garrard, who eventually had a surprise baby after five years of extensive fertility treatments.
+“Given I was thinking I was never going to have a baby, I was trying to find a new purpose in life,” says J.F.
+Garrard, who eventually had a surprise baby after 5 years of extensive fertility treatments.
 “I didn’t want to be defined by the fact that I couldn’t have babies.”